Citation

 TY - JOUR

 AB - Asymmetric cell division in the epidermal stem cells of Caenorhabditis elegans, known as seam cells, relies on the Wnt/β-catenin asymmetry pathway to generate daughter cells with distinct fates.
-However, whether components of this pathway components are transcriptionally regulated during these divisions remains unclear.
-Here, we employ single molecule fluorescence in situ hybridisation to quantify mRNA distributions of key Wnt pathway components during L2 symmetric and asymmetric seam cell divisions.
+However, whether components of this pathway are transcriptionally regulated during these divisions remains unclear.
+Here, we employ single-molecule fluorescence in situ hybridization to quantify mRNA distributions of key Wnt pathway components during L2 symmetric and asymmetric seam cell divisions.
 We find that transcripts encoding the negative regulators pry-1/Axin and apr-1/APC are enriched in posterior daughter cells, while those encoding the positive regulators sys-1/β-catenin, wrm-1/β-catenin, and lit-1/NLK, along with the transcription factor pop-1/TCF, are enriched in anterior daughter cells.
 Strikingly, molecular asymmetries are already evident following the L2 symmetric division, with anterior and posterior daughters exhibiting distinct levels of Wnt component expression and Wnt pathway activation.
-These mRNA distributions are surprising considering the established protein localisations that underpin the Wnt asymmetry model and suggest extensive post-divisional transcriptional regulation.
-We further demonstrate that pop-1 and pry-1 asymmetric expression partly depends on Wnt signalling activity.
+These mRNA distributions are surprising considering the established protein localizations that underpin the Wnt asymmetry model and suggest extensive postdivisional transcriptional regulation.
+We further demonstrate that pop-1 and pry-1 asymmetric expression partly depends on Wnt signaling activity.
 Investigation of protein distributions using knock-in reporters for PRY-1 and CAM-1 showed that protein accumulation patterns at L2 are consistent with transcript levels.
-Our findings uncover transcriptional feedback within the Wnt pathway that may reinforce robust fate specification and reveal molecular heterogeneity in seam cells with potential functional consequences for lineage behaviour.
+Our findings uncover transcriptional feedback within the Wnt pathway that may reinforce robust fate specification and reveal molecular heterogeneity in seam cells with potential functional consequences for lineage behavior.

 AU - Ferrando-Marco,M